Home » Engineering » computer engineering » Basic Components of a Computer System

 Input Unit

-- The input unit is formed by attaching various input devices such as keyboard, mouse, light pen, and so on to a computer.
-An input device is an electromechanical device that accepts instructions and data from the user.
-Since the data and instructions entered through different input devices will be in different form,the input unit converts them into the form that the computer can understand.
-After this, the input unit supplies the converted instructions and data to the CPU for further processing.
+• The input unit consists of various input devices—such as the keyboard, mouse, light pen, and others—connected to the computer.
+These devices are electromechanical and allow users to enter data and instructions.
+Since different input devices produce data in varying formats, the input unit converts this information into a form the computer can understand.
+It then transmits the converted data and instructions to the CPU for processing.

 Central Processing Unit